Home

 In October 2005 Friends of Cathedral Grove (FROG) discovered that Island Timberlands, a subdivision of Brookfield (aka Brascan) – the corporate successor to MacMillan Bloedel and Weyerhaeuser – was using helicopters to log the few remaining pockets of old growth forest in Cathedral Canyon.
 Targeted big trees were marked with pink tape and spray painted with blue numbers (left).
 These – until then inaccessible – big trees grow along the flood plain and steep slopes of Cameron River which flows downstream through Cathedral Grove.
 Such an irresponsible and destructive "guts and feathers" logging operation removes essential wind buffer in the valley, changes the hydrology, destroys fish habitat and impacts the supply of drinking water to nearby communities.

-MacMillan Park Stumpfield Ironically in March 2005 the Nature Trust of BC released a PR announcing a "ground breaking" agreement gag to conserve the "towering giants" of Cathedral Grove made possible by the generosity of an "eco gift" from Weyerhaeuser and the "60 year legacy" of the MacMillan family.
-Nature Trust was founded in 1971 by the former chairman of MacMillan Bloedel and provides corporate and government greenwashing.
+MacMillan Park Stumpfield In March 2005 the org "Nature Trust of BC" released a PR announcing a "ground breaking" agreement gag to conserve the "towering giants" of Cathedral Grove made possible by the generosity of an "eco gift" from Weyerhaeuser and the "60 year legacy" of the MacMillan family.
+Nature Trust of BC was founded in 1971 by the former chairman of the MacMillan Bloedel logging corp and provides corporate and government greenwashing.
 As a result of the Nature Trust deal Cathedral Grove was increased in size from 157 hectares to 280 hectares (690 acres).
-In fact the paltry $4.6 million "eco gift" touted by the Nature Trust consisted of a Weyerhaeuser stumpfield valued at $2.5 million and a MacMillan family donation of $290,000: both were tax writeoffs.
+In fact the paltry $4.6 million "eco gift" much touted by Nature Trust consisted of a Weyerhaeuser logged stumpfield valued at $2.5 million and a MacMillan family donation of $290,000.
+Both were corporate tax writeoffs.

 During its two year forest blockade that ended on 22 June 2005, the Friends of Cathedral Grove (FROG) joined the Haida Nation in delivering a clear message to the American tree killing corp Weyerhauser: "GO HOME" (right).

-Protest banner, Cathedral Grove, 2004.
+Protest banner, Cathedral Grove

-Blowdown, Cathedral Grove, 24 October 2008.
+Blowdown, Cathedral Grove, 24 October 2008

 Photo: Phil Carson

-The endangered and rare Douglas fir forests of southern Vancouver Island are being logged at a faster rate today than they were five years ago, especially on the private forestlands that make up more than 600,000 hectares, or one-sixth of the Island.
+The endangered and rare Douglas fir forests of southern Vancouver Island are being logged at a faster rate today than they were five years ago, especially on the private forestlands that make up more than 600,000 hectares, or one sixth of the Island.
 These forestlands are owned by three forest companies, including Island Timberlands, BC's second largest landowner.
 This company was formed in 2005 to manage what it touted as "one of the best sources of large [ie old growth] Douglas fir, hemlock and cedar in North America."

 In truth the primaeval forests that have fueled BC's lucrative logging industry are vanishing.
 Yet Island Timberlands persists with its arboreal demolitions, causing even greater fragmentation of the forest buffer that protects the irreplaceable big trees of Cathedral Grove from blowdown (left).